digitorus/pdfsigner/docs/web-api.md

 The Web API is setup with default signature information which could be overwritten using folowing fields:

 - `approval` - defines if the signature is approval or not, allowed values `true` and `false`
-- `certType` - defines cert type???
+- `certType` - defines certificate type.
+Allowed values are:
+  - `1` - Approval signature
+  - `2` - Certification signature (requires docmdp setting)
+  - `3` - Usage Rights signature
+  - `4` - TimeStamp signature
 - `name` - name of the person creating signature
 - `location` - location of the person creating signature
 - `reason` - reason why the signature is created for